algorithmiaio/dev-center/_pages/integrations/arize.md

 shap==0.39.0
 ```

-## Deploying your model on Algorithmia
+If you're using the Web IDE, the requirements file can be accessed through the **Dependencies** button.

-Set the environment variables `ARIZE_API_KEY` and `ARIZE_ORG_KEY` with your Arize keys; these keys; these secrets are accessible through the [Arize Settings page](https://app.arize.com/admin).
+Recall from the code samples above that if you'll be interacting with Algorithmia from outside of the Web IDE, you must also set the `ALGORITHMIA_API_KEY` environment variable with the value of your Algorithmia API key.
+This API key only needs to have read access.

-Remember from above that you must also set the `ALGORITHMIA_API_KEY` environment variable with the value of your Algorithmia API key if you're running the algorithm from outside of the Algorithmia Web IDE; this API key only needs to have read access.
-You must also replace the `COLLECTION_OWNER` and `COLLECTION_NAME` strings with the account name and collection name where the model is stored.
+### Write the algorithm's source code, build, and then publish

-The algorithm establishes a connection with Arize using the Arize `Client`, and then uses the `Client`'s `log_bulk_predictions()` and `log_bulk_shap_values()` methods to send Arize the predictions and SHAP values for monitoring:
+This algorithm establishes a connection with Arize using the Arize `Client`, and then uses the `Client`'s `log_bulk_predictions()` and `log_bulk_shap_values()` methods to send Arize the predictions and SHAP values for monitoring.
+Note that in the code below you must replace the `COLLECTION_OWNER` and `COLLECTION_NAME` strings with the name of the account that owns the collection where the mode is stored, and the collection name.

 ```python
 import os